-Professor Massingale, as an accomplished professor, gives us the purpose of his book.
-It seeks to explore both the contributions and limitations of Catholic social reflections on racial justice.
+Father Massingale, as an accomplished professor, who states that the purpose of the book is to explore both the contributions and limitations of Catholic social reflections on racial justice.
 It addresses the question: Does Catholic faith have any relevance for the struggle for racial justice and equality in twenty-first century America?
 Professor Massingale has a twofold aim: To develop a Catholic approach to racial justice, more adequate to a nation, Church, and world of increasing diversity and pluralism; and to demonstrate how a serious reckoning with the African American experience would enable Catholic social ethics to address some of its defects and lacunae.

 In restating the message of this book Massingale states: